ngocdung03/udacity-nanodegree/Note.md

         - scrubbing out any outliers
         - getting rid of stores with missing data
         - matching control stores to treatment stores
+            - Numeric measures are needed in order to match them.
+            - Two of the best measures: trend and seasonality.
         - selecting the appropriate comparable period
     - To accommodate discrete variables, the units need to be matched with those that share a discrete characteristic.
     - Problem solving framework: You may have to try different combinations to find variable that give you the best matching results.